-$The agency is budgeted as \underline{one} \ Program \ Unit. \ For the purpose of this exercise, we have broken out the key areas of agency function for tracking$ purposes.
+The agency is budgeted as one Program Unit.
+For the purpose of this exercise, we have broken out the key areas of agency function for tracking purposes.
 All areas are required to accomplish the statutory mission of the agency.
-"The Oregon Board of Pharmacy serves to promote and protect public health, safety, and welfare by ensuring high standards in the practice of pharmacy and through effective regulation of the protect public health, safety, and welfare by ensuring high standards in the practice of pharmacy and through effective regulation of the protect public health, safety, and welfare by ensuring high standards in the practice of pharmacy and through effective regulation of the protect public health, safety, and welfare by ensuring high standards in the practice of pharmacy and through effective regulation of the protect public health, safety, and welfare by ensuring high standards in the practice of pharmacy and through effective regulation of the protect public health in the practice of pharmacy and through effective regulation of the protect public health in the practice of pharmacy and through effective regulation of the protect public health in the practice of pharmacy and through effective regulations are provided by the protect public health in tmanufacture and distribution of drugs."
+"The Oregon Board of Pharmacy serves to promote and protect public health, safety, and welfare by ensuring high standards in the practice of pharmacy and through effective regulation of the manufacture and distribution of drugs. "